Fighting game: Definition

 Fighting games are a type of action game where two (in one-on-one fighting games) or more (in platform fighters) on-screen characters fight each other.
 These games typically feature special moves that are triggered using rapid sequences of carefully timed button presses and joystick movements.
 Games traditionally show fighters from a side view, even as the genre has progressed from two-dimensional (2D) to three-dimensional (3D) graphics.
 Street Fighter II, though not the first fighting game, is considered to have standardized the genre, and similar games released prior to Street Fighter II have since been more explicitly classified as fighting games.
 Fighting games typically involve hand-to-hand combat, though many games also feature characters with melee weapons.
+Fighting characters are usually based on humans, but there are also games that are entirely based around mecha robot characters, for example the Gundam: Battle Assault series.

-This genre is related to but distinct from beat 'em ups, another action genre involving combat, where the player character must fight many enemies at the same time.
+This genre is distinctly related to beat 'em ups, another action genre involving combat, where the player character must fight many enemies at the same time.
 Beat 'em ups, like traditional fighting games, display player and enemy health in a bar, generally located at the top of the screen.
 However, beat 'em ups generally do not feature combat divided into separate "rounds".
 During the 1980s to 1990s, publications used the terms "fighting game" and "beat 'em up" interchangeably, along with other terms such as "martial arts simulation" (or more specific terms such as "judo simulator") and "punch-kick" games.
 Fighting games were still being called "beat 'em up" games in video game magazines up until the end of the 1990s.
 With hindsight, critics have argued that the two types of game gradually became dichotomous as they evolved, though the two terms may still be conflated.

 Sports-based combat games are games that feature boxing, mixed martial arts (MMA), or wrestling.
 Serious boxing games belong more to the sports game genre than the action game genre, as they aim for a more realistic model of boxing techniques, whereas moves in fighting games tend to be either highly exaggerated or outright fantastical models of Asian martial arts techniques.
 As such, boxing games, mixed martial arts games, and wrestling games are often described as distinct genres, without comparison to fighting games, and belong more in the sports game genre.